Samuel Mosley: Colonial militia

-On the outbreak of the war with "King Philip", the chief of the Narragansett tribes, in June 1675, two companies of militia were raised by order of the Boston Council.
+On the outbreak of the war with "King Philip", the Grand Sachem of the Wampanoag Confederacy, in June 1675, two companies of militia were raised by order of the Boston Council.
 Mosley supplemented this little force by a third company of volunteers, or, as they were then called, "privateers", a term misunderstood by later writers, who have denounced Mosley as "a ruffianly old privateer from Jamaica".
 There is no evidence to connect him either with Jamaica or the sea.
 King Philip's War came to an end with the death of Philip on 12 August 1676 at the hands of Captain Benjamin Church, but during the year of its continuance many sharp and bloody skirmishes were fought, in most of which Mosley took a distinguished part, more especially in the capture and destruction, on 19 December 1675, of Canonicut, a fortified encampment to the west of Rhode Island.
 The small army of about a thousand men had to march thither some fifteen miles through the snow.
 Mosley and Devonport, a near connection of his, led the storming party, and the victory was complete, though with the loss of Devonport and two hundred killed and wounded.
 But the huts were burnt, and when the fight was over there was no shelter for the victors.
 Another terrible march in the snow was fatal to a large proportion of the wounded.